tldr-group/vulture/README.md

 - can we PCA down to k dims (k < 128, k = 10 say), then do gaussian blurs with different sigmas (s=1, 2, 4, 8?) on the feature stack channelwise and generate s * k feature stack considering the local environment?

+## Notes 14/01/25:
+- gen embeddings for dv2 with registers
+- reworked into module structure
+- started working on propagator

 ## Model:

 1) learned conv downsampler that takes image and iteratively downsamples, increasing channel depth.